Frequently Asked Questions

 If I am a Settlement Class Member, what options do I have?

 If you are a Settlement Class Member, you do not have to do anything to remain in the Settlement.
 However, if you wish to seek a Settlement Award, you must complete and submit a Claim Form postmarked or submitted online by July 31, 2021.
+If you received an email or postcard with a Notice ID that starts with FFF2, you must complete and submit a Claim Form postmarked or submitted online by December 21, 2021.
 You may submit a Claim Form online on the Submit a Claim page.

 If you do not want to give up your right to sue Defendant about the Security Incident or the issues raised in this case, you must exclude yourself (or “opt out”) from the Settlement Class.
 See Question 17 below for instructions on how to exclude yourself.